 Adaptive One-on-One Fitness Instruction

 For individuals with disabilities who would like to learn more about staying fit in the fitness center.
 Times and days vary depending on participant and instructor.
 You must bring your own personal care aide if assistance is needed in the dressing room.
-Dave Burton is the instructor.
-The cost for this class is $60 for city residents and $80 for non-residents.
 Please contact Adaptive Recreation for more information.

 Adaptive One-on-One Swim Instruction